dotnet/dotnet-docker/documentation/image-artifact-details.md

 ### .NET Monitor

 The [.NET Monitor image](../README.monitor.md) includes .NET Monitor in addition to ASP.NET Core, with associated licenses and third party notice files.
 The .NET Monitor images are based on distroless ASP.NET Core images.
-As such, using the instructions from [Distroless Images](#distroless-images) is necessary to gather the licence and notice file paths.
+As such, using the instructions from [Distroless Images](#distroless-images) is necessary to gather the license and notice file paths.

 First, build the wrapper Dockerfile, specifying the image tag you wish to inspect: